 - 1. For the purposes of this chapter, except as otherwise provided herein, all of the professional employees of the System are deemed by the Board of Regents to have a substantial community of interest and shall constitute one bargaining unit only. - 2.
 If the conditions specified in Sections 5, 6 and 7 of this chapter for establishing two bargaining units are met, then there shall be two bargaining units only as provided herein, one of which shall be the System bargaining unit and one of which shall be the community college bargaining unit. - 3.
-If a majority of the department chairs or those professional employees whose duties are functionally equivalent to department chairs in a unit, not otherwise excluded from a collective bargaining unit as provided in this chapter, specify that they wish to be included in the collective bargaining unit, they shall be included in the collective bargaining unit.
+If a majority of the department chairs or those professional employees whose duties are functionally equivalent to department chairs in a unit, not otherwise excluded from a collective bargaining unit as provided in this chapter, specify that they wish to be included in the collective bargaining unit, they shall be included in the collective bargaining unit, but otherwise they shall not be included in the collective bargaining unit.
 Such employees will notify the President of their preference as to inclusion or exclusion from the collective bargaining unit at least ten calendar days prior to any election held under this chapter.